News and Events

 Digital dental x-rays are becoming more common at veterinary practices across the country.
 Since a large percentage of our pets suffer from gingivitis or even more advanced periodontal disease, this tool is vital for veterinarians and veterinary dentists.

 Most people don’t realize it, but most of the pet’s tooth lies under the gum line where you can’t see any disease.
 Dr. Jan Bellows, a Diplomate in the American Veterinary Dental College explains, “Sixty percent of the tooth lies under the gum line.
 Since companion animals don’t talk (to tell us where the pain is), x-rays help the veterinarian see what’s below.”

 Dr. Brett Beckman, past President of the American Veterinary Dental Society concurs.
 “42% of cats and 28% of dogs have hidden dental problems that we would never find without x-rays.”
 So, while you might think that your pet’s teeth are just fine, the odds are that he or she is actually losing bone and other important structures that help hold the tooth in place.
 The best way to determine this is the use of x-rays, done while the pet is under a general anesthetic.

-Beyond checking for disease, dental x-rays are also important when it comes to breed specific issues.
+Beyond checking for disease, dental x-rays are also important when it comes to breeding specific issues.
 Many toy breeds end up with crowded teeth or even adult teeth that never erupt above the gumline.
-Boxers, Bulldogs and other short-faced breeds also suffer from conformation issues that misalign teeth.
+Boxers, Bulldogs and other short-faced breeds also suffer from confirmation issues that misalign teeth.